Basalt Fiber Market Size and Share

 |---|---|---|---|

-| Easy Availability of Substitute Products | -1.70% | Global, price-sensitive markets | Short term (≤ 2 years) |
+| Easy availability of substitutes | -2.4% | Global, particularly in cost-sensitive applications | Short term (≤ 2 years) |

 | Source: Mordor Intelligence | |||

-Easy Availability of Substitute Products
+Easy Availability of Substitutes

-Basalt Ore Freight-Rate Volatility
+Basalt-Ore Freight-Rate Volatility

 Segment Analysis

-By Form: Continuous Strength Dominance, Discrete Momentum
+By Form: Continuous Dominates, Discrete Gains in Concrete

-By End-Use: Construction Leads, Energy Surges
+By End-Use Industry: Construction Leads, Energy Accelerates

 Note: Segment shares of all individual segments available upon report purchase